Cases

 The request for cancellation due to force majeure can ask for:

-In the case of partial cancellations, the minimum study load in credits provided for in Article 8 of the Enrolment Regulations must be observed according to full-time (36 ECTS) or part-time (24 ECTS) enrolment.
+In the case of partial cancellations, the resulting enrolment should comply with the minimum enrolment required in the article 12 of the Enrolment Regulations, depending on whether the student is full-time (36 ECTS) or part-time (24 ECTS) enroled.

-Both in the cases of partial and of full cancellation of enrolment, the cause alleged must have occurred unexpectedly after the enrolment date.
+In both cases partial and full cancellation of enrolment, the cause alleged must have occurred unexpectedly after the enrolment date.

 Deadlines